Dolphinana/PlatformerPrototype0-RELEASE/README.md

-WARNINGS: I'm not responsible for any damage to you computer or your house or your cat.
+WARNINGS: I'm not responsible for any damage to you computer or your house or your cat or your pillow.